News

 Once the fuel loads have accumulated due to spring and early summer vegetation growth, summer heat, and dry weather can cause fuels to become ready for combustion.
 The vegetation loses its moisture and becomes dry enough to allow wildfires to start and grow quickly.
 The summer is when the accumulation of the past few months of weather affects when, where, and how large wildfires can be.

 The National Weather Service issues Red Flag Warnings, which means critical fire weather conditions are occurring or will occur shortly.
-Critical fire weather conditions mean gusty winds with low relative humidity, that allow fires to spread and grow quickly.
+Critical fire weather conditions mean gusty winds with low relative humidity, which allow fires to spread and grow quickly.

 Where are the Fuels ready to Ignite?

-To see how wildfire smoke could disrupt your summer adventures, use the OpenSnow smoke map which shows the location of forecasted wildfire smoke across North America and up to 60 hours (2.5 days) into the future.
+To see how wildfire smoke could disrupt your summer adventures, use the OpenSnow smoke map, which shows the location of forecasted wildfire smoke across North America and up to 60 hours (2.5 days) into the future.

 Zach Butler